MD Program Admissions

 A. Interview Format

 Albany Medical College uses a virtual Multiple Mini Interview (MMI) format.
-Applicants are asked to critically access and discuss a variety of topics over an approximately 80-minute period via a series of short virtual one-on-one interviews.
+Applicants are asked to critically assess and discuss a variety of topics over an approximately two hour period via a series of short virtual one-on-one interviews.

 B. Interview Rescheduling or Cancellation

-To reschedule an interview, email our Admissions Office.
+To reschedule an interview, email the Admissions Office.
 Please note, interviews can only be rescheduled once.
-We ask that rescheduling requests are placed at least one week prior to the original interview date so that another worthy candidate has time to fill the vacancy.
+We ask that rescheduling requests are placed at least one week prior to the original interview date so that another candidate has time to fill the vacancy.

 Generally, interviewed applicants are reviewed by the Admissions Committee within 4 - 6 weeks.
 Shortly after, applicants will receive their decisions via email.
 Following the Admissions Committee's review, an applicant may be placed into three categories based on their rank: